KFIL (AM): Cumulus era

 In December 2003, Michael S. Borgen and Jeffrey T. Borgen sold KFIL, Inc., to Cumulus Media through its Cumulus Broadcasting, LLC, subsidiary.
 The published combined sale price of KFIL, KFIL-FM, and KVGO (through KVGO, Inc.) was $3,000,000.
 The deal gained FCC approval on February 5, 2004, and the transaction was consummated on March 30, 2004.
 The broadcast license for KFIL was formally transferred from KFIL, Inc., to Cumulus Licensing, LLC, on December 31, 2004.

 Longtime KFIL/KFIL-FM air personality Mike Sveen retired from broadcasting in 2007.
 The former announcer, sports reporter, and Preston, Minnesota, city council member had worked at KFIL/KFIL-FM for more than 25 years.

 Townsquare era

 On August 30, 2013, a deal was announced in which Townsquare Media would acquire 53 Cumulus stations, including KFIL, for $238 million.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.

-Townsquare had planned on selling the station to Bluff Country Community Radio LLC in April 2024, for $100,000, however withdrew the application to transfer the station.
-KFIL would've become non-commercial.

-Townsquare had already closed KFIL's studios in Preston.
+Townsquare planned on selling the station to Bluff Country Community Radio LLC in April 2024, for $100,000, but a month later withdrew the application to transfer the station.
+KFIL would have become non-commercial.
+Townsquare had already closed KFIL's studios in Preston that February.
 KFIL-FM was not part of the sale.

+Townsquare took KFIL off the air on July 1, 2026, due to cited economic conditions; the company has taken multiple AM stations silent across its footprint since 2024, and would have one year to return the station to the air before the FCC cancels the license automatically or if Townsquare turns in its license before that date.
+KFIL-FM remains in operation.